 Ms. Haggans has represented corporate entities and individuals in government investigations, prosecutions, enforcement actions, and litigations.
-She recently completed a three-week criminal tax fraud trial after which the judge praised “defense counsel’s excellent representation of the defendant throughout the case,” noting that “[i]t’s plain that defense counsel did an extraordinary job, including making a successful motion to suppress, getting the count that the defendant had pleaded guilty to dismissed, and getting additional counts dismissed, either because the government couldn’t pursue them or the jury did not find them to be proven.”
+Earlier this year, she was recognized by The American Lawyer as the first runner-up for “Litigator of the Week” as a result of Goodwin’s securing a full dismissal of a certified class action in an anti-kickback case seeking almost $400 million in damages, just over a week before a six-week jury trial was set to begin.
+Ms. Haggans also recently completed a three-week criminal tax fraud trial after which the judge praised “defense counsel’s excellent representation of the defendant throughout the case,” noting that “[i]t’s plain that defense counsel did an extraordinary job, including making a successful motion to suppress, getting the count that the defendant had pleaded guilty to dismissed, and getting additional counts dismissed, either because the government couldn’t pursue them or the jury did not find them to be proven.”

-- Representing the former CEO of a major U.S. bank in connection with investigations by the Department of Justice, Securities and Exchange Commission, Office of the Comptroller of the Currency, and other federal and state regulatory bodies, as well as in connection with securities, shareholder derivative, and other civil lawsuits in state and federal courts, including two federal civil RICO lawsuits that were dismissed with prejudice at the pleading stage.
+- Representing the former CEO of a major U.S. bank in connection with investigations by the DOJ, SEC, OCC, and other federal and state regulatory bodies, as well as in connection with securities, shareholder derivative, and other civil lawsuits in state and federal courts, including two federal civil RICO lawsuits that were dismissed with prejudice at the pleading stage.